UTS-eResearch/data_directory_cataloger/README.md

     $ pandoc --css=styles.css --self-contained CATALOG.md > CATALOG.html

 The `styles.css` file is optional.

+As an example I have run this against our `/shared/opt/` directory and used `pandoc` (read `run_markdown.sh`) to convert this to `example.html`.
+Those example files are also included in this repo.

+    $ ./ddc.py /shared/opt/ > example.md
+    $ ./run_markdown.sh

 Of course most users will have many directories to manage.
 A better option is to run a bash script that runs this script over those directories, and combining the